phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [`core` library]: https://doc.rust-lang.org/nightly/core/index.html

-The problem is that the core library is distributed together with the Rust compiler as a _precompiled_ library.
+The problem is that the core library is distributed together with the Rust compiler as a precompiled library.
 So it is only valid for supported host triples (e.g., `x86_64-unknown-linux-gnu`) but not for our custom target.
-If we want to compile code for other targets, we need to recompile `core` for these targets first.
+If we want to compile code for a different target, we need to recompile `core` for this target.

 #### The `build-std` Option